butterrsoft/GyrSync/README.md

 ((picture))

-Powered via your VGA port, or any USB-C cable - or both because USB cannot backfeed VGA.
+Powered via your VGA port, or any USB-C cable.
 Updates/reprograms via a single Gitbash Make command through an $8USD UPDI friend.

 ### Acknowledgments/Confessions:
 I wanted to update Gambaman’s game-changing [Ultimate VGA to Scart Adapter](https://hackaday.io/project/165634-the-ultimate-vga-to-scart-adapter) and got carried away.
 Code by Claude, and, yes, I am embarrassed by that.
 All free and open-source, but who doesn't like seeing their name in print? 😆